fbhairless/word_finder/README.md

      # ./lib/word_finder.rb:3:in `block in <class:String>'
      # ./spec/word_finder_spec.rb:7:in `block (2 levels) in <top (required)>'

-Debugging has been attempted using pry, without success.
+Debugging has been attempted without success.

 MIT License.